Anonymous 07/06/21 (Tue) 05:44:30 No. 74495

 some people can lick their elbow

->>75515do not believe his lies!
+>>75515 do not believe his lies!
 I fell for this once in middle school, never again!

 but it is true that you can lick your own nose if you try hard enough